mozilla-l10n/localizer-documentation/src/webprojects/sumo.md

 ## FAQ

-For any additional questions not covered here, you can contact [Rubén](mailto:nukeador@mozilla.com).
+For any additional questions not covered here, you can reach out to the #sumo room in [Matrix](https://chat.mozilla.org/#/room/#sumo:mozilla.org) to discuss it.

 ### How often are new strings added?
 Is there a sprint?